skip to content

 00:49:50 - Anthony Campolo

-Real quick, save those two files — drag them to the root of your project.
-That's one kind of dirty way to get them out of the blast radius.
-This is more error handling I need to do — so it doesn't overwrite files you already have.
-Yeah, still kind of quick and dirty right now.
+And real quick, save those two files.
+Just drag them to like the root of your project.
+That's one kind of dirty way to get these out of the blast radius.
+And this is more error handling.
+I need to— so, when it's generating stuff, it It's not gonna just like overwrite files you, you already have.
+This is why I think a lot of these are still kind of quick and dirty right now.
+Cool.
+All right.
 All right.

 00:50:16 - Anthony Campolo

-I did it in that stream I was talking about.
-I'd have to check, but I think we were working on fixing the Deepgram browser extension, which could actually do live transcription.
+I did it in that stream like I was talking about.
+I think the stream we did, I'd have to check, we were working on— oh yeah, I think we were working on fixing the Deepgram browser extension, which could actually Do transcription, I think.
 I think that's what we were doing.

 00:51:00 - Anthony Campolo